Games & Quizzes

 /ˌəndərˈstandiNG/

 sympathetically aware of other people's feelings.
-When you get the meaning correctly; comprehension.
+Knowledge about something or someone.
 To know the meaning of language, what someone says.

 /ˌekspekˈtāSH(ə)n/